GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Experiencing the *Account does not have access* error

-When using SGTS products with Cloudflare WARP, you might encounter an error message saying, "That account does not have access".
+When using SGTS products with Cloudflare WARP, you might encounter an error message saying, *That account does not have access*.

 ## Solution

 1. First, check the following:

-    - Have you received the "successfully onboarded" email from DEEP?
+    - Have you received the *successfully onboarded* email from SEED?
-    - Are you using one of the [supported browsers](additional-resources/best-practices)?
+    - Are you using one of the supported browsers?
     - Is your Cloudflare WARP client connected and up to date?
     - Open Cloudflare WARP **Settings** and ensure "Gateway with WARP" is selected.
     - For Windows users, check if Tanium is listed in the **Start** menu.